 You can’t miss them.
 They are everywhere.
-They are the “zombie children”!!!
+They are the “Screen Zombies”!!!

 Like many people growing up, you had books to read, perhaps a walkman for music, a gameboy for games and a flip phone for short texting.
 But times have changed.
 The pervasive nature of modern digital technology has captured the minds of our youth and put them into a fully immersed reality that they would, unfortunately, rather spend time in.
 Of course, this does not only apply to children.
 Many adults are glued to their mobile apps and computers to keep up with their friend’s latest social media photo.
 Where is this all leading?
 What can parents do?

 ImaginationSpring is addressing this technology immersion topic and has developed methodologies to help parents and children put technology into perspective.
 We call it Responsible Technology.